Fedeperrone98/FitSense/README.md

 # FitSense
-Repository for the Internet of Things course at University of Pisa
+Project for the Internet of Things course at University of Pisa